johnturner4004/readme-generator/README.md

 I'd also like to thank [Prime Digital Academy](https://www.primeacademy.io/) for teaching me how to program.
 I strongly recommend them to anyone in either the Twin Cities or Kansas City area looking to start a career in programming or user experience.

-Finally, I'd like to thank the Hendrickson and Turner families for their financial and emotional support throughout my journey into software development.
+Finally, I'd like to thank the Hendricksen and Turner families for their financial and emotional support throughout my journey into software development.

 ## Contacts